xofbd/altair-flask-demo/README.md

 All required Python packages can be found in the `requirements.txt` file.
 Additionally, the provided `Makefile` can be used to create a virtual environment by running `make venv`.
 You will also need a Heroku account, and to have installed the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).

+Since the app uses a Postgres database to query data, you will need to associate one for your Heroku app.
+One solution is to use [Heroku Postgres](https://devcenter.heroku.com/articles/heroku-postgresql) which offers a free tier.
+The `bin` directory contains the necessary scripts to populate the database.
+Alternatively, you can run `make create_db`.
+You'll need to create a `.env` file with the necessary values defined.
+Take a look at `.env.template` as an example.

 ## Running the app locally using Flask

 You may want to run the app using Flask locally before deploying it to Heroku, especially if you have made any changes to the code.
 To run locally: